 Cats kill mice and eat bugs in the house, while dogs eat the TV remote.

 Cats do their business outside, but you must let them in and out all hours of the day and night.

 Cat owners want a walking, autonomous home decoration.

 Guest of cat owner: “Oh, look at the pretty cat.”

 But this isn’t what this post is about.

 I wish to offer you something almost as important as your choice of pets: My Top-10 list of pop songs ever.
 But first, I’ll provide you with the criteria I used to select these songs.
 Without the reasons why, the list isn’t as meaningful.

 Criteria for the Top-10 pop songs ever

 Bands, not soloists.
-Songs sung by soloists like Taylor Swift or Billy Idol are fabulous, but if I chose from those numbers, my top-10 list would really be my favorite solo artists.
+Songs sung by soloists like Taylor Swift and Billy Idol are fabulous, but if I chose from those numbers, my Top-10 list would really be my favorite solo artists.
 Thus, I’m limiting the list to pieces performed by bands.